asconix/nixos-setup-minimal-installation-cd/README.md

 Next go into `Machine` -> `Settings`, then `Network` -> `Adapter 1`  and set `Attached to` to `Bridged adapter`.
 Next go to `Advanced` and set `Adapter type` to `Intel PRO/1000 MT Desktop (82540EM)`.
 Also ensure that `Cable Connected` is checked.

 Next start the virtual machine.
 It's not required to login, Plasma 5 is launched automatically as user `demo`.
 Whenever required (e.g. for a `sudo`), the default password for this user is also `demo`.
-When the desktop appears, open a terminal and launch the following commands:
+When the desktop appears, open a terminal and launch the following commands (root PW is: 'demo'):

 ```
 $ sudo su -